rgederin/fibonacci-distributed-app/README.md

 ![docker-ps](https://github.com/rgederin/fibonacci-distributed-app/blob/master/img/docker-ps.png)

-## Continuous Integration Workflow for Multiple Images with Travis CI
+## Continuous Integration with Travis CI

 We will use Travis CI for organizing CI process and Docker Hub for storing docker images for our services.
 Below you could see whole CI/CD flow (deployment to AWS Elastic Beanstalk we will review in next section):